 - highlighting those at increased risk.

-The AIHW respectfully acknowledges those who have died or have been affected by suicide or intentional self-harm.
+The Suicide & Self-harm Monitoring Project respectfully acknowledges those who have died or have been affected by suicide or intentional self-harm.
 We are committed to ensuring our work continues to inform improvements in both community awareness and prevention of suicide and self-harm.
 For more information see Principles for the system.

 The AIHW is committed to continuous improvement of the System and as such, has engaged the University of Melbourne to conduct an independent evaluation.
-The Interim report is now available.
+Consultations are also taking place to ensure the System meets the needs of stakeholders.
+Read more on Research & Information.

 Email notifications of all updates can be provided.
 For more information visit the subscribe to release notices page.